A weighted invariant trace formula: Introduction

 \end{theorema}

 The required identity will follow from the geometric and spectral expansions established in Theorems \ref{Igeom} and \ref{Ispec}, respectively.
 They are deduced inductively from the fine expansion of $J(f^r_s)$ above in a rather straightforward manner.
 To prove the theorem, we first extend the results of \cite{FLM,FLss,FL} to the invariant linear form $I$, applied to the simpler test functions $f\times u^V$.
-This will take us part of the way in refining the coarse geometric expansion of $J(\dot f)$.
-The rest of the proof, which is the most difficult, rests on transforming the global coefficients.
-The key difference here is that the global coefficients are now replaced with the new coefficients that depend on the basic function $b$, while the local distributions remain unchanged.
-In place of the unit element $u^V$, we are forced to work with the basic function $b^V$, a nontrivial and noncompactly supported function, at almost all places, thus complicating the necessary arguments.
+This will take us part of the way in refining the coarse geometric expansion of $J(\dot f)$. {That is, we have the following (stated as Theorem \ref{invcont}).}

-The next step, of course, is to stabilize the form $I^r_s(f)$.
-In preparation for this, we take a step in this direction with the second result of this paper, which is an extension of the stable and endoscopic trace formulas to noncompactly supported test functions in Theorem \ref{main1}, again for test functions $f\times u^V$.
-They are represented by the linear forms $S$ and $I^\E$ respectively.
-As in the case of the invariant trace formula, the local statements that will be required for the stabilization with respect to $f\times b^V$ will again be a consequence of the continuity of the trace formula for $f\times u^V$.